 If you need a quick fix of iron, put away your vitamin pills and cook a few chicken livers.
-Easily found in the frozen section of most stores, and easily found at a health store, like many “organ meats”, this is an amazing source of Vitamin A; 288% of the RDA, over 100% of Vitamins B, very high in iron and selenium; both essential in thyroid health.
+These are easily found in the frozen section of most stores and health stores.
+Like many “organ meats,” this is an amazing source of Vitamin A (288% of the RDA), over 100% of Vitamin B, and very high in iron and selenium.
+Both are essential in thyroid health.

 When I was found to be low on iron and my hair started falling out, I needed an effective solution other than Fe pills.
 This recipe wipes out my chicken liver phobia.
 I hope you try and like it too.